obsidianmd/obsidian-help/en/Customization/Custom hotkeys.md

 ### Setting hotkeys

-To add a hotkey, remove a hotkey, or restore hotkeys to default, go to Settings -> Hotkeys.
+To add a hotkey, remove a hotkey, or restore hotkeys to default:
+1. Go to Settings -> Hotkeys.
+2. Click on the `*` icon to the right of each hotkey listed and type whatever key combination you would like.

 Note that you can also filter the list, as the list of commands is quite long.